Domestic abuse is behaviour from a family member, partner or ex-partner. It can include:

 The Domestic Violence Disclosure Scheme

-Under the Domestic Violence Disclosure Scheme, you can find out about a partner's history of domestic violence from the police.
-The police will give you information if it is necessary to protect you.
-The police can also warn you about an individual if they think you are at risk of domestic violence.
+Under the Domestic Violence Disclosure Scheme, you can find out about a partner's history of domestic abuse from the police.
+The police might give you information if they have it and they think it's necessary to protect you.
+The police can also warn you about an individual if they think you are at risk of domestic abuse.

 Taking legal action

-If you need further help, you should get advice from an independent domestic violence adviser or a solicitor who is experienced in family law.
+If you need further help, you should get advice from an independent domestic abuse adviser or a solicitor who is experienced in family law.
 You might need help to: